-The College has implemented strong Covid-19 control measures and robust risk assessments.
-It has been able to open to all students with at least 80% face-to-face attendance.
+The College has continued with strong Covid-19 control measures and robust risk assessments.
+It has been able to open to all students with high levels of face-to-face attendance.
 The College is in dialogue with the local authority public health team and reports and isolates all infections.

 The College's forecasts and financial projections indicate that it will be able to operate within this existing facility and covenants for the foreseeable future.
 The College is budgeting for a strong underlying surplus that can withstand further pressure.
-The continuing Covid-19 situation has already required over £250,000 additional expenditure on preventative measures and additional funding is only £50,000.
-The College is anticipating at least £200,000 less than its original forecast for apprenticeship income but now anticipates that higher education income will not be significantly affected.
-The College, however, has revised its budget with the same forecast outturn and can continue as a going concern.
-Latest cash-flow return to the ESFA shows improving liquidity
+The majority of additional costs due to the continuing Covid-19 situation are not expected to be as high as 2020/21.
+Latest cash-flow return to the ESFA shows improving liquidity.